2. Attachment and Trust Instead Of Goodies

 Over all the years of dog behaviour I have noticed:

-3. Social, or belonging & love needs often come up short as well, especially when it comes to the dog having a defined role/mission in his pack/family.
+3. Social, or belonging & love needs often come up short as well, especially when it comes to the dog having a defined role/duty in his pack/family.
 During «pointless» walks, the dog looks for its own tasks, runs back and forth, seeks connection with conspecifics and loses the already weak connection with the owner.

-The dog owner then suggests that his dog has a great desire for freedom and is therefore hyperactive.
+The dog owner then suggests that his dog has a strong desire for freedom and is therefore hyperactive.
 The fact is, however, that an animal’s (and a human’s) desire for freedom is a need, but that the need for safety far outweighs the desire for freedom.
 In many cases, running back and forth is a matter of stress relief and insecurity.

-4. In contrast, nowadays esteem needs are reduced to praise and material rewards.
+4. In contrast, nowadays esteem needs are reduced to (artificial) praise and material rewards.
 A disproportionate amount of praise is given, often wrongly and at the wrong moment, i.e., praise tends to become counterproductive.
 The dog owner’s intention is praiseworthy, but the effect is seen in the behaviour of the mentioned 70% of the dogs.

 However, I often see dogs that appear to be in self-actualisation mode ;-).